 D. Ease of use

 You don’t need to hire experts to get the most out of your email marketing.
-Specialized tools with advanced features are useful for everyone, and even those lacking technical freelance skills can use them.
+Specialized tools with advanced features are useful for everyone, even those lacking technical freelance skills can use them.

 2. Automate Where You Can